rpgtex/DND-5e-LaTeX-Template/README.md

  - Clean up the table-preset
  - Create more elegant solution for spacing before and after boxes (using \vspace is rather rigid when two boxes follow in a row)
  - Add subtitle option for boxes
+ - Sort out box-decals when boxes break column or page

 ### Image Credit

- - Credit for the background Image goes to http://lostandtaken.com/
+ - Credit for the background image goes to http://lostandtaken.com/

 ### Version
 0.2